dell/omnia/docs/source/Logging/index.rst

 --------------

     i.
 Get the Grafana IP using ``kubectl get svc -n grafana``.

-    i.
+    ii.
 Login to the Grafana UI by connecting to the cluster IP of grafana service via port 5000.
-That is ``http://xx.xx.xx.xx:5000/login``. ii.
+That is ``http://xx.xx.xx.xx:5000/login``.

+    iii.
 In the Explore page, select **control-plane-loki**.

     .. image:: ../../images/Grafana_ControlPlaneLoki.png

-    iii.
+    iv.
 The log browser allows users to filter logs by job, node, user, etc.
         Ex: ::

             (job= "cluster deployment logs") |= "nodename"